IdaCy/circuit-detection-training/README.md

 1. **CNN Interpretability**
     `cnn_circuits.ipynb`
-   - Explores feature maps, saliency maps, and Grad-CAM visualizations to interpret CNN models.
+    -> Interpreting CNN models with feature maps, saliency maps, and Grad-CAM visualizations.
-   - Techniques: Saliency Maps, Grad-CAM, and feature extraction for convolutional layers.

 2. **Language Model Interpretability** `lm_circuits.ipynb`
-   - Analyzes hidden states in GPT-2 to detect neural circuits using PCA, K-Means clustering, and t-SNE.
+    -> Analyzing hidden states in GPT-2 to detect neural circuits using PCA, K-Means clustering, and t-SNE.
-   - Techniques: PCA, K-Means clustering, and t-SNE on hidden states to reveal latent neural circuits.

     `circuitsvis_attention.ipynb` - **Attention Visualization with CircuitsVis**
-   - Uses CircuitsVis to visualize attention patterns in GPT-2, revealing how specific attention heads focus on various tokens.
+   -> Using CircuitsVis to visualize attention patterns in GPT-2, revealing how specific attention heads focus on different tokens.
-   - Techniques: Attention visualization across layers using CircuitsVis for token-to-token dependency insights.

 1. **Clone the Repository**: